 Each person has particular visual requirements and issues, and each kind of IOL has its own set of advantages and constraints.
 A knowledgeable cataract cosmetic surgeon can assist you pick the best mix of lens implants to match your specific needs — consisting of helping you decide if blending multifocal IOLs is a great alternative for you.

-For example, you may do a great deal of owning at night and your distance vision is your primary concern.
-However you may likewise like to be less dependent on checking out glasses than you would be if you had basic monofocal IOLs implanted in both eyes.
+You may like to be less dependent on wearing glasses than you would be if you had basic monofocal IOLs implanted in both eyes.

 In this case, your cosmetic surgeon may suggest a monofocal IOL in your dominant eye to offer you the best possible distance vision in that eye, and a multifocal IOL in your non-dominant eye to offer you a little help at the computer system or up close so you are less based on computer glasses or checking out glasses.